MicrosoftLearning/mslearn-ai-studio/Instructions/03-Use-prompt-flow-chat.md

     ![Screenshot of the storage account access control page in the Azure portal.](./media/storage-access-control.png)

-1. Add a role assignment to the `Storage blob data reader` role for the managed identity used by your Azure AI Foundry project resource:
+1. Add a role assignment to the `Storage blob data reader` role for the managed identity used by your Foundry project resource:

     ![Screenshot of the storage account access control page in the Azure portal.](./media/assign-role-access.png)

-1. When you've reviewed and assigned the role access to allow the Azure AI Foundry managed identity to read blobs in the storage account, close the Azure portal tab and return to the Azure AI Foundry portal.
+1. When you've reviewed and assigned the role access to allow the Foundry managed identity to read blobs in the storage account, close the Azure portal tab and return to the Foundry portal.

 ## Deploy a generative AI model